 NIRSpec MOS and MSATA Observing Process

 Precise placement of sources into MSA shutters is required for NIRSpec multi-object spectroscopy (MOS) observations.
 This can only be done at a defined orientation angle and pointing.
-All MOS observations will need an angle assignment (except for MOS observations configured into a long slit).
-Additionally, any NIRSpec program, including IFU and FS mode observations, that uses MSATA with a selection of reference stars will also follow this process.
+Nearly all MOS observations will need an angle assignment (except for a small number using a long slit configuration).
+Additionally, any NIRSpec program that uses MSATA with a selection of reference stars will also follow this process.

 On this page